 Why You Shouldn't Say "Give Up for Adoption"

-As you consider your unplanned pregnancy options, especially adoption, you may come across the frequent use of the phrase “give up for adoption.”
-While it’s a very commonly used term by birth parents, adoptive parents, adoptees and others, it is actually not the preferred term for positively and realistically speaking about the adoption process.
-This is why adoption professionals like American Adoptions advocate for different ways of saying “give baby up for adoption” — to better illustrate the bravery and selflessness of women who make this unplanned pregnancy choice.
+“Give up for adoption” is not the best way to positively and realistically speak about the adoption process.
+Choosing to give your baby the gift of a family who can provide a world of support and opportunity couldn’t be further from giving up.
+This is why adoption professionals like American Adoptions prefer different ways of saying “give baby up for adoption” — to better reflect the bravery and selflessness of women who make this unplanned pregnancy choice.

 You have probably seen this phrase throughout our resources for prospective birth mothers.
 Know this: Just because our website uses this term does not mean it is one our adoption professionals believe in or use lightly.

 So, what are some different ways of saying “give a baby up for adoption?”

 Adoption professionals today encourage these other words for “giving up for adoption”:

 We always prefer to use these other ways to say “give up for adoption,” but we also want you to understand the inclusion of these terms on our website is a bit more complicated.